vermiliondesign/poached-eggs/README.md

 # Getting Started

-1. cd into html and run composer install (this installs WordPress, tacotheme, and any other theme dependencies as specified on the composer.json and /html/wp-content/themes/taco-theme/app/core/composer.json files)
+1. cd into `html` and run `composer install`.
+This installs WordPress, Taco theme, and any other theme dependencies as specified in the `composer.json` and `/html/wp-content/themes/taco-theme/app/core/composer.json` files

-3. add your salts and table prefix to the wp-config.php
+3. Add your salts and table prefix to the `wp-config.php`

-4. add a db.php file at the root of the repo, with the below database constants:
+4. Add a `db.php` file at the root of the repo, with the below database constants:

 ```
 <?php